mateoconfeugo/sticker/src/clj/provisioning/README.md

 # provisioning

-A Clojure library designed to ... well, that part is up to you.
+Functionality to provision the new entities the system handles such as users, accounts, feed partners

 ## Usage

-FIXME
+lein provision user

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 Matt Burns

 Distributed under the Eclipse Public License, the same as Clojure.